BennyTheDev/pipe-specs/README.md

 "P": shortcut for PIPE, signalling this is a PIPE function.

-"D": shortcut for Deploy, signallaing the following data is to define a new token.
+"M": shortcut for Mint, signalling the following data is to mint tokens.

 "[BASE26 ENCODED TICKER]": human readable ticker name, decoded as described in General Rules.